Cybele Druma: Rookie Sevens tournament

 Another event Druma founded in 2006 to support women's rugby is the "Rookie Sevens" tournament, originally for women and juniors who wanted to play seven-a-side rugby.
 That first tournament had 16 teams participating, whereas by 2019 the tournament had four divisions with a total of 60 participating teams.
 She had been expecting about 120 teams in 2020, before the COVID-19 pandemic hit.

 PNG on the international stage

-Druma did coach the women's team onto the world stage quite rapidly, competing in the Darwin Hottest Sevens tournament in 2006 and at the Hong Kong Sevens tournament in 2007.
+Druma coached the women's team onto the world stage quite rapidly, competing in the Darwin Hottest Sevens tournament in 2006 and at the Hong Kong Sevens tournament in 2007.

 When she first founded the women's union, she saw much potential in the women of PNG.
 Druma predicted that it would take fewer years for them to rise to participating in the Rugby World Cup than it would take the PNG men's team to do the same.
 In 2018, both the men's and women's teams qualified, making it a fifty-five year journey for the men's team, but only a twelve-year journey for the women.